-Mr. Adnani is the founder and Chairman of GoldMining Inc., a publicly-listed gold acquisition and development company, and is a director of Gold Royalty Corp., a publicly-listed gold royalty company.
-Mr. Adnani also serves as the Chairman of Uranium Royalty Corp., a publicly-listed uranium royalty company.
+Mr. Adnani is the founder and Co-Chairman of GoldMining Inc., a publicly-listed gold acquisition and development company and is the Chairman of Uranium Royalty Corp., a publicly-listed uranium royalty company.
+Mr. Adnani served as a director of Gold Royalty Corp., a publicly-listed gold royalty company from November 2020 to March 2023.
 Mr. Adnani holds a Bachelor of Science degree from the University of British Columbia and was a director of the university's Alumni Association from 2015 to 2021.